remko/waforth/src/waforthc/README.md

     : SAY_BYE ."
 Bye" CR ;
     Compilation is not available in native compiled mode

+If you have a cross-compiling C compiler, you can also cross-compile your Forth program to a different architecture:

+    $ waforthc --cc=arm-linux-gnueabi-gcc --ccflag=-static --output=hello --init=SAY_HELLO hello.fs↩

 ## How it works

 The `waforthc` compiler ([`waforthc.cpp`](https://github.com/remko/waforth/blob/master/src/waforthc/waforthc.cpp)) works as follows: